bfreuden/helix-tutorial/README.md

 This is where you (a developer planning to use Helix) come into play.

-As stated in the architecture documentation, a participant is a JVM that actually host the distributed resources.
+As stated in the architecture documentation, a participant is a JVM that actually hosts the distributed resources.
 In other words that JVM is your application's (since Helix doesn't know if you're implementing a distributed database or something).

-In real life you will have to embed a participant your JVM, and let your application react to orders given by the participant through callbacks:
+In real life you will have to embed a participant your JVM, and let your application react to orders like this (order that are given to your application through callbacks set on the participant):
 * serve myDB_0 partition as a master
 * serve myDB_1 partition as a slave
 * drop myDB_3 partition (because it has been reassigned to another node)

 Helix is delivered with a mock participant though.
-It's very nice to see how Helix is working.
+It's very nice to see how Helix is working before writing code.

 ### Starting a participant